 There are many ways to get involved with CTIC!
 Join us for one of our frequent events, work with our faculty, or join our team.
-Everyone is welcome at CTIC.
+Everyone is welcome to participate in CTIC programs.

 Attend Our Events